lodestone/pdf-highlight-handler/README.md

-# Papers Highlighter
+# Document (PDF) Highlighter

  I originally wrote this as a sinatra app / standalone gem, but I realized that this application would *quickly* grow out of sinatra.

  This application handles incoming xml of users highlights for a given document/publication.

- The site is running here: http://papershighlighter.herokuapp.com

 ## Example POST ##

 ```sh